Lumber Liquidators Holdings (LL) Q1 2017 Results - Earnings Call Transcript

 Seth M. Basham - Wedbush Securities, Inc.

-Hi, thanks and good morning.
+Hi.
+Thanks and good morning.

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.

-Good morning Seth.
+Good morning, Seth.

 Seth M. Basham - Wedbush Securities, Inc.

 My first question is just around the strong finish to the quarter that you talked about.
-You've also indicated in your results that customer deposits were up 25% year-over-year at the end of the quarter, obviously with some qualifications.
+You've also indicated in your results that customer deposits are up 25% year-over-year at the end of the quarter, obviously with some qualifications.
 But can you speak to anything that may have driven that besides the assortment.
 Was the end of quarter sale any different year-over-year, anymore promotional?
 And how did you plan the spring sale relative to last year?

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.

 Great question.
-The quarter, I would tell you was a bit of a mixed bag.
-We had an as expected, we had a really strong January.
-We had mentioned on the Q4 call that we were concerned that we saw a lag because of the fact that we had two weekend holidays if you will, some of our strongest days.
+The quarter, I would tell you, was a bit of a mixed bag.
+We had a – as expected, we had a really strong January.
+We had mentioned on the Q4 call that we were concerned that we saw a lag because of the fact that we had two weekend holidays, if you will, some of our strongest days.
 And then we did something intentional.
 We wrapped a promotion around into the New Year.
-And typically, we see a strong finish to those promotions and it drove – January was very healthy.
-And then we got to February, and there were a lot of things going on in February, February was not our best month of the quarter by any stretch.
+And typically, we see a strong finish to those promotions, and it drove – January was very healthy.
+And then we got to February, and there were a lot of things going on in February.
+February was not our best month of the quarter by any stretch.

-And we felt like, suddenly we were seeing a pull back and there're there are a lot of external factors, we were trying to understand.
-We had heard some noise about delayed tax refunds, we knew that we had the weather if you remember, the West Coast was getting pounded but we didn't feel like that was impacting us.
-And so, February kind of bumped along and then we got into March, and saw the strength of our, because March was when we really launched our advertizing campaign around our waterproof solutions.
+And we felt like, suddenly, we were seeing a pull back and there were a lot of external factors we were trying to understand.
+We had heard some noise about delayed tax refunds.
+We knew that we had the weather, if you remember, the West Coast was getting pounded, but we didn't feel like that was impacting us.
+And so, February kind of bumped along and then we got into March, and saw the strength of our – because March was when we really launched our advertising campaign around our waterproof solutions.

 And we really saw the new assortment in engineered start to take off.
 And so I felt like we were really prepared.
-Now I'll tell you as our spring sale was really strong one of the best April sales that we've had in sometime.
-So, we continue to be encouraged both in all fronts, the Pro, the installation, and the merchandise performance.
-And so we're staying intentional, as I mentioned in Q4, we're really making sure that our marketing matches what our customers are asking for, and that is timely, and that it's supported by the new assortments and new styles.
+Now, I'll tell you, as our spring sale was really strong, one of the best April sales that we've had in sometime.
+So, we continue to be encouraged both – on all fronts; the Pro, the installation, and the merchandise performance.
+And so, we're staying intentional.
+As I mentioned in Q4, we're really making sure that our marketing matches what our customers are asking for, and that it's timely, and that it's supported by the new assortments and new styles.

 And we're also starting to see strength in our ceramic assortment.
-Our porcelain tile, which is, it's a small portion of our business, but we feel like it's a big opportunity, it's a growing segment of the hard surface flooring business.
+Our porcelain tile, which is – it's a small portion of our business, but we feel like it's a big opportunity.
+It's a growing segment of the hard surface flooring business.
 And we've got some really good looks.
 In fact, if you haven't been in our stores or if you are in our stores, I encourage you to take a look at the assortment.
-The customers are responding well to it, and we're seeing that continue to strengthen.
-Especially as we educate our associates on how to sell that solution, it's a pretty complex sale, but they're doing a good job with, and we think that's going to help us as well.
+The customers are responding well to it and we're seeing that continue to strengthen, especially as we educate our associates on how to sell that solution.
+It's a pretty complex sale, but they're doing a good job with them.
+We think that's going to help us as well.

-So, good growth in engineered, we're seeing the manufactured categories continue their strength, whether that be vinyl or laminates and our new engineered bamboo is doing well too.
-And so we'll continue the course, as we have making sure that we're matching our – we look at a lot of data points.
-We look at, our sample request from our customers are a big driver of what their interest is, and so we have that both online and in the store.
+So, good growth in engineered.
+We're seeing the manufactured categories continue their strength, whether it be vinyl or laminates, and our new engineered bamboo is doing well too.
+And so, we'll continue the course, as we have, making sure that we're matching our – we look at a lot of data points.
+We look at – our sample requests from our customers are a big driver of what their interest is, and so we have that both online and in the store.

-And so, that kind of is – can somewhat be Marco and his team's North Star, in terms of making sure that we've got the right products and promotions.
-So, and then it's easy to kind of align our store employees around that, and Mark (40:06) and our Divisional VPs have done a really good job of making sure with the merchants that we've got store teams that are educated on our promotions and ready to execute, and we'll do a lot of that on our Saturday morning training as well.
+And so, that kind of can somewhat be Marco and his team's North Star in terms of making sure that we've got the right products and promotions.
+And then it's easy to kind of align our store employees around that, and Mark and our divisional VPs have done a really good job of making sure with the merchants that we've got store teams that are educated on our promotions and ready to execute, and we'll do a lot of that on our Saturday-morning training as well.
 So, we feel like the stores are building some good momentum for us and we're happy with the progress.

 Seth M. Basham - Wedbush Securities, Inc.

 Great.
 That's good to hear.
-And secondly as we think about the installation services rollout, can you just give us a couple of data points on the percentage of stores that had the offering at the beginning of the quarter and at the end of the quarter?
+And secondly, as we think about the installation services rollout, can you just give us a couple of data points on the percentage of stores that had the offering at the beginning of the quarter and at the end of the quarter?

 Dennis R. Knowles - Lumber Liquidators Holdings, Inc.

 Yes.
 We can.
-We added, as Marty said in his comments, we started to add stores.
-We had 23 stores that we converted in Q1 and that was in our, up in region one which is up in kind of the Northeast and then we started to roll out some stores in the North Florida area, so that puts us at about 283 stores, which is about 70%, a little over 70% of our population.
+We added – as Marty said in his comments, we started to add stores.
+We had 23 stores that we converted in Q1 and that was in our – up in region one which is up in kind of the Northeast, and then we started to roll out some stores in the North Florida area.
+So, that puts us at about 283 stores, which is about 70%, a little over 70% of our population.

 As I mentioned in the last call, the rollout – there are so many factors that determine the success of the rollout and we've obviously got to get our associates trained, we've got to build our installer network.
 There is a lot of licensing and compliance work that has to be done, and so Charles and the installation team are doing a great job making sure that we're ready to go into these new markets.
 So we feel comfortable that we'll be there by the end of the year, where we need to be.
 We're getting ready to go into the New York City and the Long Island area as part of our Q2 launch.
 So that will leave us kind of Florida, California, Nevada, Utah, and Arizona.
 And we're on track to have them all rolled out by the end of the quarter, or by the end of the year.